bradfordcondon/thj-wiki/content/progression.md

 ![Progression](images/progression.png)

 Progression is broken into expansions, with key mobs needing to be killed to unlock the next.
+To successfully progress, you must
+1. Fight the boss in a non-respawning dynamic zone (DZ)
+2. Hail the **Echo Of Memory** that spawns after defeating the boss

+You do **not** need to complete each boss solo.
+If you're stuck, try asking for help in `/ooc`!

+Each expansion has a flag NPC in the bazaar that you can talk to and check on your flag progress.

 # Classic